kenkaijie/pyetta/readme.rst

     :alt: Documentation Status

 ``pyetta`` is a multi-tool made to simplify device on target testing workflows by providing some helpers which modularise the process of on target testing.
-It provides botha  CLI for simple use cases, and a library of components that can simplify creation of test scripts.
+It provides both a CLI for simple use cases, and a library of components that can simplify creation of test scripts.

 Roadmap